-Today Birmingham Health Partners acts as the foundation bringing together world-leading research of the University of Birmingham (UoB) and three major teaching hospitals; University Hospitals Birmingham NHS Foundation Trust (UHBFT), Birmingham Women and Children’s NHS Foundation Trust (BWC) with the mission of harnessing these research strengths in the University to deliver better treatments and care to our patients.
+Today Birmingham Health Partners acts as the foundation bringing together world-leading research of the University of Birmingham (UoB) and two major NHS Trusts; University Hospitals Birmingham NHS Foundation Trust (UHBFT), Birmingham Women and Children’s NHS Foundation Trust (BWC) with the mission of harnessing these research strengths in the University to deliver better treatments and care to our patients.

 The BHP mission is underpinned by the sector leading work of its partners.
 Through the University and its College of Medical and Dental Sciences that houses the second largest Medical School in the UK and offering outstanding innovation in Biomedicine, to the work of UHBFT, BWC in delivering secondary and tertiary care to the surrounding multi-ethnic population of over 5 million (including 1.2 million children) and provision of specialized services that are of national importance.
 Together this partnership provides unrivaled opportunities for experimental Medicine-based patient-oriented research that underpins early pathways of translation, rapidly bringing new drugs, devices and diagnostics to NHS patients.